ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 Configure your installation:

-* If you would like Ubuntu to be the only operating system on your hard drive, select {guilabel}`Erase disk and install Ubuntu`.
+* If you'd like Ubuntu to be the only operating system on your hard drive, select {guilabel}`Erase disk and install Ubuntu`.

-* If your device currently has another operating system installed, you will receive additional options to install Ubuntu alongside that OS rather than replacing it.
+* If your device currently has another operating system installed, you also have the options to install Ubuntu alongside that OS rather than replacing it.

 ![The Disk setup page](/images/installer/disk-setup.jpeg)